advanced-js/syllabus/README.md

 ### Class 1

 1. Introduction
+    * Put name on sticky note on back of monitor
     * Discuss what the class is going to cover
     * Everyone introduce themselves
         * Name